 What happens when DLC goes too far?

 Aside from that, I certainly had fun with it, and in case you haven’t noticed yet, DLC Quest is definitely not a game that should be taken seriously.
-Those that do will miss the point completely – it’s a parody RPG, not the next Heavy Rain or Bioshock.
-Although, a few of the jokes did make me go “wow, really?” in disbelief, but they were quickly followed and overshadowed by more laugh-out-loud comedy, so I’m gonna chalk that part up to personal preference.
-Overall, it was a fun – albeit short – little game, right from the cheesy intro and all the way to the credits, coin collect-a-thon included.
-So why don’t ya pick it up right now, from either Steam, Desura or Xbox Live Indie Games?
-Have fun with all the… DLC!
+Those who do will miss the point completely – it’s a parody RPG, not the next Heavy Rain or Bioshock.
+Although a few of the jokes did make me go “wow, really?” in disbelief, they were quickly followed and overshadowed by more laugh-out-loud comedy, so I’m gonna chalk that part up to personal preference.
+Overall, it was fun – albeit short – from the cheesy intro and all the way to the credits, coin collect-a-thon included.